 “Thinking back to my childhood, I can’t ever remember not singing!
-It was a non-stop adventure of road trips, on some occasions three or even four shows a day.
-It was exhausting and exciting, but I loved it! “
+It was a non-stop adventure of road trips, on some occasions three or even four shows a day – God, we had some crazy times, but I loved it! “

 However it has not all been plain sailing for Shapla.
 Conflicts of musical interests, tainted with family interference, left Shapla feeling that she could not truly follow her own artistic direction.
 Sadly this led to a ten year sabbatical from her music career.